krislee/ecommerce-backend/notes/stripeAPI.md

 Once the ``PaymentIntent`` is created, the ``client_secret`` attribute value of ``PaymentIntent`` is passsed to the client.
 The ``client_secret`` represents the ``PaymentIntent`` object.

+Client creates a payment method, entering payment information.

 <br><br>

-2. ### Confirm a ``PaymentIntent``:
+2. ### Confirm a ``PaymentIntent`` (normally automatic and simultaneous when customer's payment information is sent):
     - Confirming a ``PaymentIntent`` abstracts the 3 charging card steps:
         1. 🕵️ Authentication - Card information is sent to the card issuer for verification.
-Some cards may require the cardholder to strongly authenticate the purchase through protocols like 3D Secure.
+Some cards may require the cardholder to strongly authenticate the purchase through protocols like 3D Secure, so this causes the status of the ``PaymentIntent`` to be ``requires_action``

         2. 💁 Authorization - Funds from the customer's account are put on hold but not transferred to the merchant.